 Store execution tip: Capitalizing on the increase in foot traffic in the summer months requires planning ahead and executing thoroughly.
 In the summer, consumers gravitate toward salty snacks and nutritional bars.
-Re-prioritize shelf space for popular categories (seeds, trail mix, yogurt) and scale back categories which tend to decline over the summer (soup, baking products) (“Summer Snacking,” General Mills).
+So re-prioritize shelf space for popular categories (seeds, trail mix, yogurt).
+Also, scale back categories which tend to decline over the summer (soup, baking products) (“Summer Snacking,” General Mills).

 Convenience stores are a growing destination for prepared food.

 Foodservice sales are growing to become the c-store industry’s most profitable category, contributing 21.4% of in-store sales in 2016 (up from 19.4% in 2014) (“Convenience Stores Offer,” 2017).
 Convenience stores accounted for more than 11% of millennials’ food and beverage stops in 2014 (“Three Ways to Win,” 2015).